vpkc-2/CS451-2021-project/README.md

 Note that we provide you a template for both C/C++ and Java.
 It is mandatory to use the template in your project.
 You are **NOT** allowed to change any of the file names or the function signatures in this template.

 Allowed 3rd party libraries: **None**.
 You are not allowed to use any third party libraries in your project.
 C++17 and Java 11 come with an extensive standard library that can easily satisfy all your needs.
+In other words, any library that is reachable using the VM (provided in the repo) without additional configuration is allowed.
+Please double-check your code is able to be compiled in the VM as the submission will not be accepted.

 ## Messages
 Inter-process point-to-point messages (at the low level) must be carried exclusively by UDP packets in their most basic form, not utilizing any additional features (e.g., any form of feedback about packet delivery) provided by the network stack, the operating system or external libraries.
 Everything must be implemented on top of these low-level point to point messages.